docker-archive/deploykit/example/instance/file/README.md

 InfraKit Instance Plugin - File
 ===============================

-This is a simple Instance Plugin that can accept any configuration and writes the configuration to disk as `provision`.
+A [reference](../../../README.md#reference-implementations) implementation of an Instance Plugin that can accept any configuration and writes the configuration to disk as `provision`.
 It is useful for testing and debugging.

 ## Building